 The Climax and Revelation

 In the final moments of the trial, as the jury deliberates, Rusty reflects on the events that led him to this point.
-He grapples with his conscience, his guilt, and his desire for redemption.
+Which means he grapples with his conscience, his guilt, and his desire for redemption.
 The revelation of the true killer comes as a shock to both Rusty and the reader.
 The ending is a masterclass in suspense, leaving the reader questioning everything they thought they knew.
 It is a powerful indictment of the justice system and a reminder of the human capacity for both good and evil.

 Trends and Latest Developments in Legal Thrillers